abhi3700/evm_contracts_staking/docs/wiki/README.md

 # Documentation
-The documentation is about Staking contract for PREZRV.
+The documentation is about Staking contract.

 ## Contents
 * [Home](./home.md)